Camrose (provincial electoral district)

 Camrose is a provincial electoral district in Alberta, Canada.
 The district is one of 87 districts mandated to return a single member (MLA) to the Legislative Assembly of Alberta using the first past the post method of voting.
-The district was originally created in 1909 and dissolved in 1993, and recreated for the 2019 Alberta general election.

 The Camrose electoral district is represented by Jackie Lovely of the United Conservative Party of Alberta.

+The district was originally created in 1909 and dissolved in 1993, and was re-created for the 2019 Alberta general election.
+From 1924 to 1956, the district used instant-runoff voting to elect its MLA.

 Geography

 The district is named for its main population centre, Camrose.
 Its boundaries have been adjusted many times since its creation in 1909, when it was carved from the eastern parts of Wetaskiwin and Ponoka.
 Between 1993 and 2019, the city of Camrose was transferred to the new district of Wetaskiwin-Camrose, and the surrounding areas were transferred to several neighbouring districts.

 The new incarnation of the district, re-created in the 2017 redistribution, includes most of Camrose County, all of Flagstaff County, and all of Beaver County.
 Over two-fifths of the district's population lives in the City of Camrose.
 It includes the communities of Camrose, Bawlf, New Norway, Bashaw, Daysland, Rosalind, Ferintosh, Tofield, Round Hill, Kingman, and Ohaton.